ibm-cloud-architecture/refarch-integration-services/README.md

   return results;
 }
 ```
+The Customer to account is a one to one relationship and an account could not live without a customer so when a new customer is created the account is persisted via the cascade strategy.
+For the customer to owned product the situation is not the same.
+We want to avoid using the product DAO inside the customer DAO.
+So the integration will be done in the service level, the CustomerResource class.
+We will discuss this approach in the [TDD](#test-driven-development) section below.

 ### Connect the dots

-In the resource class delegates calls to the DAO.
+The resource class delegates calls to the DAO.
 Implement any business logic in the service.
 We did not decouple the API class from the service where the business logic can be done and tested in isolation.
-It is recommended to do this refactoring in the future.
+It may make sense to do this refactoring in the future.

 ### API definition
 With Liberty it is possible to visualize the API definition for a deployed JAXRS resource.
 The product documentation is [here](), but to summarize we did two things: